gsg213/Advanced_ML/Evolutionary_Computation/readme.md

 # Evolutionary Computation algorithms
-To optimize a cost function, train a MLP and find a Neural Architecture (NAS).
+To optimize a function, train a MLP and find a Neural Architecture (NAS).